Round and Bipartize for Vertex Cover Approximation: Introduction

-The integrality gap of the standard linear relaxation $P(\G)$ for a graph on $n$ vertices equals to $2 - 2/n$.
+For a given graph $\G$, we denote the primal linear program by $P(\G)$ and the dual by $D(\G)$.
+The integrality gap of the standard linear relaxation $P(\G)$ on a graph of $n$ vertices is upper bounded by $2 - 2/n$, a bound which is attained on the complete graph.
 In fact, a more fine-grained analysis shows that it is equal to $2 - 2/\chi^f(\G)$, where $\chi^f(\G)$ is the fractional chromatic number of the graph \cite{singh2019integrality}.
 An integrality gap of $2 - \varepsilon$ is proved for a large class of linear programs in \cite{arora2002proving}.
-In \cite{bazzi2019no}, it is shown that any linear program which approximates vertex cover within a factor of $2 - \varepsilon$ requires super-polynomially many inequalities.
+It is also known that any linear program which approximates vertex cover within a factor of $2 - \varepsilon$ requires super-polynomially many inequalities \cite{bazzi2019no}.